This vegan brown sugar glazed tofu is the perfect substitute as a vegan glazed ham recipe. So much flavor and the perfect texture!

 - Preheat oven to 375 degrees F.

 - Add all the ingredients except the tofu into a medium bowl.
-Whisk together.(We prefer 4 tbsp dijon – If you don't want as much of a tang add 2-3tbsp)
+Whisk together.(We prefer 4 tablespoon dijon – If you don't want as much of a tang add 2-3tbsp)

 - Cut each tofu block in half for a total of 4 pieces**.
 Cut shallow crosshatch pattern over the tofu with a sharp knife only on the top side.